The AI hype is clearly harmful

 • and more…

 I’ve summarized some of my thoughts on this in the presentation I gave at the Perl Toolchain Summit 2023 in Lyon, France, on April 27th 2023, embedded below.
+(Edit: The slides from this presentation can be found under the CPAN Security Group list of presentations.)

 Presentation about NIS2 and CRA at PTS2023